jhensley/shamer/templates/_comment.md

 <!--
-This is a sample _comment.md template that we use at Localytics.
+This is a sample _comment.md template that we use at Foxtrot.
 You should customize this for your use case.
 -->

 {% if diffs.values()|min < -0.1 %}